 Basketball, Softball, Track & Field

+Carolyn Ford was a four-year letter winner in Basketball, Track, and Softball.
+She was the center for the basketball team all four years and the catcher for the softball team for all four years.
 In track, she was the Long Jump State Champion in 1977 and was all-state in the Long Jump, High Jump, and in two team relays; the 880 and the mile.

 Ford attended Lamar University, where she played basketball and is one of only three women to have her jersey retired.
 She was also on the Track team at Lamar, broke the national record in the high jump her freshman year, and then attended the U.S. Olympic Trials.
 She is a member of the Lamar University Cardinal Hall of Honor.